-- Contact the child or young person’s Lead Professional or local social work office (if not in court)
+- Contact the child’s Lead Professional or local social work office (if not in court)

-- Ensure that the CJSWR, any other background reports, and the Child’s Plan if provided go with the child or young person to the receiving establishment
+- Ensure that the CJSWR, any other background reports, and the Child’s Plan (if provided) go with the child to secure care or YOI

 All relevant information must be sent to the secure care provider or YOI the day the child enters (Scottish Government, 2021).
 All children who enter secure care or custody via court will be supported at the earliest opportunity to start planning for their transition back to the community (Scottish Government, 2021).
 Throughcare “refers to a range of social work and other support services to prisoners from the point of sentence or remand, during their period of imprisonment and subsequent release into the community” (Scottish Government, 2011b, p.9).

-Sentences must be fully explained to children, young people and their families in a way they understand and as much information and support should be provided as possible (Gough, 2016; Nolan, Dyer and Vaswani, 2018).
-This is particularly important where a child or young person is sentenced to detention, which may affect caring arrangements, housing, finance and the physical and mental health of the whole family.
+Sentences must be fully explained to children and their families in a way they understand and as much information and support should be provided as possible (Gough, 2016; Nolan, Dyer and Vaswani, 2018).
+This is particularly important where a child receives a sentence that may affect caring arrangements, housing, finance and the physical and mental health of the whole family.